cjdhein/TSP/README.md

 # Algorithms
 ## Traveling Salesman Problem
-Using Python 3 to explore algorithms to solve or approximate the Traveling Salesman Problem
+Using Python 2.7 to explore algorithms to solve or approximate the Traveling Salesman Problem

 ## Contents
-* Algorithm 1
+* Nearest Neighbor Approach
-* Algorithm 2
+* Minimum Spanning Tree Approach